FlamingoeZpZ/ICG-Exam/README.md

 Bloom works by taking the frame, and amplifying bright colors, specifically those with High Definition range *(Emissive properties).
 It creates the illusion of light by leeching color into the image and adds quite a bit of value into the scene
 I didn't really have time to think about how else to modify this, so I only really added a toggle...
 Not sure what you'd want to do to modify this anyways, unless it'd be like a layer based check or implementing light sources (which I def don't have time for)

+Idea for what could make bloom nice that I thought of at 2:50 -- It could toggle based on a trigger, entering the lava room could toggle the bloom and being outside would toggle it off.
+Saving GPU processing power and allowing for localized effects & intensities.
+I did not have time to implement it, but it'd literally just be a trigger and on trigger enter set true, on trigger exit set false.
+Ideally lerp into values.

 Modification: Toggle